Workers' Party of Korea: Central organization

 In between WPK national meetings, the Central Committee is the highest decision-making institution.
 The Central Auditing Commission is responsible for supervising the party's finances and works separately from the Central Committee.
 The Central Committee elects the composition of several bodies to carry out its work.
-The 1st Plenary Session of a newly elected central committee elects the Central Military Commission (CMC), the Secretariat, the Politburo, the Presidium, and the Control Commission.
+The 1st Plenary Session of a newly elected central committee elects the Central Military Commission (CMC), the Secretariat, the Politburo, the Presidium, and the Central Auditing Commission.
 The Politburo exercises the functions and powers of the Central Committee when a plenum is not in session.
 The Presidium is the party's highest decision-making organ when the Politburo, the Central Committee, the Conference of Representatives and the Congress are not in session.
 It was established at the 6th National Congress in 1980.

-The CMC is the highest decision-making institution on military affairs within the party, and controls the operations of the Korean People's Army.
+The CMC is the highest decision-making institution on military affairs within the party and controls the operations of the Korean People's Army.
 The WPK General Secretary is by right Chairman of the CMC.
 Meanwhile, the Secretariat is the top implementation body and is headed by the WPK General Secretary and consists of several secretaries who normally head Central Committee departments, commissions, publications, and other organizations under it.
-The Control Commission resolves disciplinary issues involving party members.
+The Central Auditing Commission resolves disciplinary issues involving party members.
 Investigative subjects range from graft to anti-party and counter-revolutionary activities, generally encompassing all party rules violations.

 A first plenum of the Central Committee also elects the heads of departments, bureaus, and other institutions to pursue its work.
 The WPK currently has more than 15 Central Committee departments.
 Through these departments it controls several mass organisations and newspapers, such as Rodong Sinmun for instance.
 The Korean People's Army (KPA) is, according to the WPK rules, the "revolutionary armed power of the Workers' Party of Korea which inherited revolutionary traditions."
-The leading organ within the KPA is the General Political Bureau (GPB), which according to the WPK rules is defined "as an executive organ of the KPA Party Committee, and is therefore entitled to the same authority as that of the Central Committee in conducting its activities."
+The leading organ within the KPA is the General Political Bureau (GPB), which according to the WPK rules is defined "as an executive organ of the KPA Party Committee and is therefore entitled to the same authority as that of the Central Committee in conducting its activities."
 The GPB controls the party apparatus and every political officer within the KPA.